Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/5_Annotation.rst

 .. admonition:: Homework
     :class: homework

-    In this week's homework, you will annotate and collect some information about the SARS-CoV2.
+    You will annotate and collect some information about the SARS-CoV2.
 To complete the tasks, you need to review the use of commands and programs from previous weeks/courses, and look for additional information.
 For example, basic knowledge of [R] is expected; however, you can ask your peers for help on Slack and/or consult online resources. **After completing the tasks, you need to solve a quiz as a requirement to complete this week's homework.
 The quiz is posted here on Moodle: ADD URL**

     Tasks:
     1) Based on the files that were provided to you in Homework 4, find out the length of the SARS-CoV2 genome and how its length compares to all known viruses in the RefSeq virus database.